IgnisOwl/ASMAssemler_nand2tetris/README.md

 This is my take on the nand2tetris 16 bit CPU assembler.

+source.asm is the input file, source.hack is the output file

 Things I want to change:
 * Neater Code
 * Remove redundant dictionaries